top of page

-At our dinner last night, a commander that was supposed to be with us was instead represented by his wife and mother.
-Today we find out why - the Russians have encircled Vuhledar, where his troops are trapped.
-Out of 200 troops he has been able to rescue 50 so far.
-His wife and his mother gave gracious speeches - both seemed quiet and contemplative throughout the evening.
-Having had dinner with them yesterday is giving us a different context as we are reading the BBC story “Russians claim key city of Vuhledar in Ukraine's east” on our phones today.
+At our dinner last night, a commander who was supposed to be with us was instead represented by his wife and mother.
+Today, we find out why - the Russians have encircled Vuhledar, where his troops are trapped.
+Out of 200 troops, he has been able to rescue 50 so far.
+His wife and his mother gave gracious speeches - both seemed quiet and contemplative throughout that evening.
+Having had dinner with them yesterday is giving us have a different context as we are reading the BBC story “Russians claim key city of Vuhledar in Ukraine's east” on our phones today.

 In the morning we visited the Zakarpattia Regional Children's Hospital where we handed over donated bedding, washing machines, and a large refrigerator.
 Small donations - it’s our first project here and we’re giving a few items mainly to test out the partnership.
 What the hospital really needs is a new machine for laparoscopic surgery, which costs $50K.
 We promised we would stay in touch.